 Optimise your adverts to get more job applications

-Here are some top tips to help lift your job adverts up the search results.
+Here are some top tips to lift your job adverts further up the search results.

 Choose the right Job Title

-Use an industry recognised job title that people will search for.
-Using a title like “Cleaner” rather than “Sanitation Operative” gives your advert a greater chance of discovery.
+It may seem simple, but use an industry recognised job title that people will search for.
+We know that some employers like to create special titles for their workers, but the world down’t know them.
+Use a title like “Cleaner” rather than “Sanitation Operative”.
+This one correction can give your advert a much greater chance of discovery.

 Repeat the Job Title

-The search ranking of your job can be influenced by your liberal use of its job title and other words / phrases.
+The search ranking of your job can be influenced by your liberal use of its job title and other words / phrases throughout your advert.
 The more you mention a job title, the more likely it is that your advert will be appear in search results.
-But, beware anti-spam detection.
-If you go too far, you may hit the spam detectors.
+But, beware the job board anti-spam detection.
+If you go too far, you may hit the spam detectors and that will diminish your ranking.
 A reasonable target is to repeat the job title 3 times per two hundred words.

 Tell jobseekers what the job is

-It sounds basic, but many adverts start by describing the employer.
-But, Jobseekers read a job advert like recruiters read a CV.
-They don’t read it!
-Instead they scan an advert to qualify whether they should read it.
+It sounds basic, but many adverts start by describing the employer or what the employer requires of the jobseeker.
+That is a no, no because jobseekers read a job advert like recruiters read a CV.
+In fact, they don’t read it on a first pass!
+They qualify whether they should read your advert by scanning it.

 To get more job applications, you need to spell things out quickly.
 Jobseekers want to know what the job is, so make sure your first sentence delivers that information.
 Tell jobseekers what your job is, the scale of it and why you are recruiting.